CarloMcG/fyp-frontend/README.md

 ### Check it out
 This application can be accessed [here](http://www.callratingsys.com)

-plase not that this application is still in development
+*please not that this application is still in development*